likelet/IDEA/README.md

 Installation IDEA locally
 -------------
-Web server is easily accessed and can finish analysis with small dataset(less than 5M).
-However, Limited to the server resouces, the web page offen stucked when multible user operated.
-To solve this, We thus released an R package that packed the whole application for users to run analysis locally without any resouce conflict.<br/>
+Web server is very easy to access and can finish analysis while small dataset(less than 5M) were submitted.
+However, Limited to remote server resouces, the web page usually stucked when multible user operated or with bigger dataset.
+To solve this, We thus released an R package that packed the whole application for users to run analysis in R environment locally .<br/>
 _Before install the IDEA package, please read this markdown file carefully;_<br/>
-First, to run IDEA functionally in local machine, you must make sure that all the dependencies were well installed.
+First, to run IDEA functionally in local machine, you must make sure that all the dependencies were well installed.***（We recommanded users using [Rstudio](https://www.rstudio.com/products/rstudio/download/) as their console to make installation procedure more easily)***<br/>
 To check the dependencies, one can simply type
 ```R
 library("Packages for check")